 While the exact prevalence is not known, 0.15-0.3% may be a good estimate.
 Due to the lack of routine screening it may be underdiagnosed.
 The prevalence is assumed to be increasing.

 Main presenting symptoms and signs may be as follows:

 - pulmonary hypertension

-The three leading hypotheses for the pathogenesis of chronic daytime hypoventilation in OHS consist of:
+The three leading hypotheses for the pathogenesis of chronic daytime alveolar hypoventilation in obesity hypoventilation syndrome consist of:

 - hampered respiratory mechanics due to obesity

 - central hypoventilation caused by leptin resistance

 Patients with OHS may either have normal chest radiographs or exhibit cardiomegaly and/or abnormal pulmonary vascularity, i.e. signs of pulmonary hypertension.
 Typically, subtle radiographic signs of pulmonary vascularity are difficult to evaluate given the patient body habitus.